hoskillua/DrawSVG/README.md

 # Overview

 A simple interactive program that renders SVG files, it draws points, lines, triangles, and bitmap images.
 The code skeleton was provided by [cmu's introduction to computer garphics course](http://15462.courses.cs.cmu.edu/fall2021/) so I implemented algorithms for rasterizing primitives efficiently.
-It supports multisampling, transformations, viewport navigation & alpha blending.
+It supports supersampling, transformations, viewport navigation & alpha blending.
 To see build instructions, scroll down to the bottom of this readme.

 ### Summary of Viewer Controls